animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 </tbody>
 </table>

 Table 2.
-Supported {data-store-name} OQL extensions for Repository query methods
+Supported GemFire OQL extensions for Repository query methods

 <div class="paragraph">

-As an example, suppose you have a `Customers` application domain class and corresponding {data-store-name} Region along with a `CustomerRepository` and a query method to lookup `Customers` by last name, as follows:
+As an example, suppose you have a `Customers` application domain class and corresponding GemFire Region along with a `CustomerRepository` and a query method to lookup `Customers` by last name, as follows: